Russ Feingold: Patriot Act

 Feingold speaking on the Senate floor about his opposition to the Patriot Act, October 25, 2001.

-Feingold was the only senator to vote against the Patriot Act when it was first introduced in 2001, saying that its provisions infringed upon citizens' civil liberties.
+Feingold was the only senator to vote against the Patriot Act when it was introduced in 2001, saying that its provisions infringed upon citizens' civil liberties.

-When the bill was up for renewal in late December 2005, Feingold led a bipartisan coalition of senators – including Lisa Murkowski, Ken Salazar, Larry Craig, Dick Durbin and John Sununu – to remove some of the act's more controversial provisions.
+When the bill was up for renewal in late December 2005, Feingold led a bipartisan coalition of senators—including Lisa Murkowski, Ken Salazar, Larry Craig, Dick Durbin, and John Sununu—to remove some of the act's more controversial provisions.
 Feingold led a filibuster against renewal of the act.
-In February 2006, the Senate voted 96–3 to break the filibuster and to extend the Patriot Act.
+In February 2006, the Senate voted 96–3 to break the filibuster and extend the Patriot Act.

 In 2009, when the act was again up for reauthorization, Feingold introduced the JUSTICE Act (S. 1686) "To place reasonable safeguards on the use of surveillance and other authorities under the USA PATRIOT Act."
-Senator Patrick Leahy then introduced an alternative bill, about which Feingold later said "...while narrower than the JUSTICE Act that Senator Durbin and I have championed, [it] did contain several important and necessary protections for the privacy of innocent Americans."
+Senator Patrick Leahy then introduced an alternative bill, of which Feingold later said, "while narrower than the JUSTICE Act that Senator Durbin and I have championed, [it] did contain several important and necessary protections for the privacy of innocent Americans."
 After what Feingold saw as the further watering down of civil liberty protections in the bill, it passed out of the Senate Judiciary Committee on October 8 by a vote of 11 to 8 with Feingold voting against it.

 War in Iraq

 Feingold was one of 23 senators to vote against H.J.
 Resolution 114, which authorized President George W. Bush to use force against Iraq in 2002.

 On August 17, 2005, he became the first senator to call for the withdrawal of troops from Iraq and urge that a timetable for that withdrawal be set.
 He called other Democrats "timid" for refusing to take action sooner, and suggested December 31, 2006, as the date for total withdrawal of troops.
-On the subject of Bush's assertion that a deadline would be helpful to Iraqi insurgents, Feingold said, "I think he's wrong.
+Of Bush's claim that a deadline would be helpful to Iraqi insurgents, Feingold said, "I think he's wrong.
 I think not talking about endgames is playing into our enemies' hand."

 On April 27, 2006, Feingold announced that he would move to amend an appropriations bill granting $106.5 billion in emergency spending measure for Iraq and Hurricane Katrina relief to require that troops withdraw completely from Iraq.